ayushkr12/sfz/README.md

 ```

 sfz will grab paths and query params from URLs using [xurl](https://github.com/ayushkr12/xurl) and create a quick dirty wordlist on its own.
-For using it as a Go package.
-Check the example below.

 ### Flags